chloeip/dtimsprep/readme.md

 pavement_data = pavement_data.dropna(subset=[CN.road_number, CN.carriageway, CN.slk_from, CN.slk_to])

 # Convert SLKs to meters and round to integer
-# Note that an explicit call to .round() is required, otherwise .astype() will always round toward zero.
 pavement_data[CN.slk_from] = (pavement_data[CN.slk_from]*1000.0).round().astype("int")
 pavement_data[CN.slk_to]   = (pavement_data[CN.slk_to]  *1000.0).round().astype("int")